Academic Catalog

 Program Description

-Studio Art is the study of visual art through hands-on studio experience and understanding of the history of art.
-The Associate in Arts in Studio Arts for Transfer degree is a solid preparation for transfer majors to local California State Universities (CSUs) in various areas in Studio Art.
+Studio art is the study of visual art through hands-on studio experience and understanding of the history of art.
+The Associate in Arts in Studio Arts for Transfer degree is a solid preparation for transfer majors to local California State Universities (CSUs) in various areas in studio art.
 The Associate in Arts in Studio Arts for Transfer degree includes core foundation level drawing, two-dimensional and three-dimensional design, and art history.
-The Associate in Arts in Studio Arts for Transfer degree also offers a wide variety of beginning level studio art electives including painting, figure and head and hand drawing, ceramics and ceramic sculpture, print arts, digital arts, and photography.
+The Associate in Arts in Studio Arts for Transfer degree also offers a wide variety of beginning level studio art electives, including painting, figure and head and hand drawing, ceramics and ceramic sculpture, illustration, digital arts, and photography.

 Students who complete the Associate in Arts in Studio Arts for Transfer degree will be ensured preferential transfer status to local CSUs for Studio Art majors and majors in related disciplines.
 The Associate in Arts in Studio Arts for Transfer degree requirements will fulfill the lower division major requirements at many local CSUs.
-Students are advised, however, to meet with a counselor to assess the course requirements for specific local CSUs.
+Students are advised, however, to meet with a counselor to assess the course requirements for specific local CSUs and to validate which CSUs are considered local.

 Learn more about the program on the Art website.